Today I’m listing part of a collection of fabulous beaded cardigans.

 One of their gifts ended up in my book “Love Vintage” – a ’50s cardigan with embroidered grub roses.
 It was a particular favourite because it went so well with my floral ’50s frocks and I wore it and mended it until it was in shreds – in fact, the condition is now so poor that Tira and I weren’t able to take a full photo of it for the book, it’s that shabby, so what you see is a detail of the embroidery.
 Even though I’ll never wear it again I can’t bear to part with it.
 It holds too many personal stories.

-I like to say that I’ve made all the vintage fashion mistakes, so that you don’t have to and this story is particularly embarrassing – those wonderful old dears in North Perth, who did a great deal to help me on my voyage of vintage education, one day presented me with a beaded ’50s cardigan.
+I like to say that I’ve made all the vintage fashion mistakes, so that you don’t have to but this story is particularly embarrassing – those wonderful old dears in North Perth, who did a great deal to help me on my voyage of vintage education, one day presented me with a beaded ’50s cardigan.
 It was cream with diamantes and pearls and other beads and quite wonderful…but beaded cardigans were very much out of fashion at the time and it seemed too fancy for my teenage wardrobe so being a sewer, I did something awful of which I’m still very ashamed of: I removed all of the beads and threw the cardigan away.

 Are you horrified at me?
 Can I mention that I was only fifteen?
-Needless to say, I never did get around to using those beads and shame of shames, I still have the bag – it’s a very big bag, there are a lot of beads on a decent ’50s cardigan – but maybe now in my role as vintage vendeuse and restorer I can use those beads to fix up other cardigans and pay penance?
+Needless to say, I never did get around to using those beads and shame of shames, I still have the bag of beads – it’s a very big bag, there are a lot of beads on a decent ’50s cardigan – but maybe now in my role as vintage vendeuse and restorer I can use those beads to fix up other cardigans and pay penance?

 I’m still shocked at myself.

-Back to beaded cardigans – I’ve had many since then, including a black one that I was wearing in my UK passport photo in 1991, along with an angora scarf and an early ’40s princess line coat with shoulders like rocket launchers – I still have the coat, although it quickly proved too heavy to wear so was substituted with a ’60s peacoat from Camden markets that I liked in crimson silk.
+Back to beaded cardigans – I’ve had many since then, including a black one that I was wearing in my UK passport photo in 1991, along with an angora scarf and an early ’40s princess line coat with shoulders like rocket launchers – I still have the coat, although it quickly proved too heavy to wear so was substituted with a ’60s peacoat from Camden markets that I lined in crimson silk.
 The beaded cardigan was worn until it was in shreds.
 You can’t say I don’t love my vintage.

 But really, back to beaded cardigans.
-It’s a common myth that they are a ’50s fashion but most of them were made during the hey day of beaded fashions: the ’60s.
+It’s a common myth that they are a ’50s fashion because most of them were made during the hey day of beaded fashions: the ’60s.
 I’ve heard there were big workshops holding as many as a hundred Chinese ladies in Hong Kong, meticulously hand sewing beads on Western fashions – a forefront of our current “Made in China” days.
-They were made in standard designs or to order, and sold to fashion companies around the world who put their own labels in them: this is why you’ll find similar designs from different designers.
+They were made in standard designs or to order, and sold to fashion companies around the world who put their own labels in them: this is why you’ll find similar designs from different ‘designers’.

 The last time beaded fashions were so popular was the ’20s, when the best work came from Paris but the French were doing them mostly with beading machines.
 It horrifies me to think of those poor Chinese ladies, hand beading – which is a slow and laborious task – when there were machines that could have done the job.
 Their wages were cheap of course, but I do worry about the toll it took on their hands and their eyes.